MohammadAdnanKhan/MohammadAdnanKhan/README.md

 - 💻 I am currently pursuing Btech and this is my 3rd sem going on
 - 👀 I’m interested in Data Science and Machine Learning
 - 🌱 I’m currently sharpening my skills in Data Science and DSA
-- 🌱 Fluent in Java; proficient in C and Python
+- 🌱 Fluent in Java and Python; proficient in C
-- 🪴 Sharpening my skills in working with Python libraries used for Data Science
+- 🪴 Sharpening my skills in working with Python libraries used for Data Science and ML
 - 📫You can reach me through my email i.e. adnankhanmak1786@gmail.com